 International expertise and labour

 When promoting the measures on labour migration, preventing the exploitation of foreign labour must be considered.
-It is not possible to develop a labour immigration policy in a sustainable way without ensuring that foreign workers do not fall victim to exploitation.
+Developing labour immigration policy in a sustainable way requires ensuring that foreign workers do not fall victim to exploitation.

-Immigration of international experts and labour is developed through the national Talent Boost programme, which is coordinated by the Ministry of Economic Affairs and Employment and the Ministry of Education and Culture.
+Immigration of international experts and labour is being developed through the national Talent Boost programme, coordinated by the Ministry of Economic Affairs and Employment and the Ministry of Education and Culture.